zodern/mup-aws-beanstalk/docs/index.md

 Beanstalk is configured to use Rolling updates with additional batch with a batch size of 25%.
 This means that Beanstalk first creates an additional 25% instances and deploys the new version of the app to them.
 After the app has started, it will update the remaining servers in batches of 25%, except for the last 25%, which it terminates.

+This does not apply when changing the instance type.
+Instead, Beanstalk terminates the instances and replaces them in batches of 1/3 (rounded to the nearest integer).
+If you only have one server, there will be downtime until the app is running on the new server.
+Before changing `instanceType`, increase `minInstances` to at least 2 and run `mup reconfig` to avoid downtime.

 ## Load balancing

 Load balancing is automatically configured and supports web sockets and sticky sessions.